-The Autobrake controller, which is described functionally in ARP 4761 but has no proposed architecture, is configured by the pilots and automatically commands the necessary braking when triggered.
+The Autobrake controller in our example is configured by the pilots and automatically commands the necessary braking when triggered.
 The Autobrake controller receives external triggers from the aircraft that indicate when a touchdown or rejected takeoff has occurred.
 The Autobrake controller also receives an indication of the manual braking status and will automatically deactivate in the event that it is active while the pilots perform manual braking.